leeandher/leander.xyz/src/pages/projects/catch-of-the-day.md

   - prop-types
 date: 2018-10-15T02:27:27.851Z
 ---
-EOL**: Just FYI, this project isn't being maintained anymore, so certain Firebase functionality probably won't work.
+**EOL:** Just FYI, this project isn't being maintained anymore, so certain Firebase functionality probably won't work.
 The app can still be visited/explored but may not work as intended!

 ---